MuhammadSaadQadeer/interview-problems-js/README.md

 # interview-problems-js

-Interview problems and their solutions using JavaScript
+Interview problems and their solutions using JavaScript If you have ever faced an interesting problem feel free to open a Pull Request

 ## Problem Statement 1